-Donald Trump’s Taxes Targeted by WikiLeaks For Public Release?
+Donald Trump’s Taxes Targeted By WikiLeaks For Public Release?

 Up until now, Assange has denied wide-spread speculation that he may have gotten the Democratic emails he leaked from the Russian government.

-U.S. intelligence previously concluded that the hacks were directed by Russian President Vladimir Putin, with some going as far as to insist it was all done for the benefit of Trump and his run for the Oval Office.
+U.S. intelligence previously concluded that the hacks were directed by Russian president Vladimir Putin, with some going as far as to insist it was all done for the benefit of Trump and his run for the Oval Office.

 Back then, Trump publicly sided with the version of the story offered by Assange, dismissing the findings of U.S. intelligence agencies and officials, who persisted in directly pointed an accusatory finger at Putin and the Russian government.